In this article, we're going to look at the things you need to consider if you want to start trading Forex in 2018.

 The second step in selecting a broker, is figuring out what model of order execution to use.
 Simply put, there are two kinds - with or without a dealing desk.

 Dealing desk brokers are often referred to as market makers.
-A market maker, as opposed to merely an access provider, is a type of broker who creates a market for you by showing actual price quotes, but not putting your orders through to the interbank, instead keeping your money if you lose, or giving you his own if you profit.
+A market maker, as opposed to merely an access provider, is a type of broker who creates a market for you by showing actual price quotes, keeping your money if you lose, or rewarding you with their own if you make a profit.
 Since the only other trading party on this market is your broker, it is called a market maker.

-No dealing desk brokers or no dealing desk accounts are also called ECN and they work merely as access providers to interbank rates.
-These accounts allow more market depth, characteristically have floating spreads and longer order execution times.
+No dealing desk brokers or no dealing desk accounts allow more market depth and tend to have floating spreads and longer order execution times.
 When an order is placed on such an account, the ECN broker processes it and sends it on to the market.
 In this way, instead of trading with your broker, you are trading with one of the millions of traders that are out there.

 For many traders a broker being a market maker is a no-go and they prefer going with an ECN.
 But is your broker being a market maker really a bad thing?